Hysteroscopy

 You may have a blood test or be asked for a urine sample before your procedure.

-The hysteroscopist will then ask you to sign a consent form.
+The hysteroscopist will ask you to sign a consent form.
 If you do not understand something on the consent form or have any last minute questions, please ask the hysteroscopist.
 This is the same whether you are having your hysteroscopy as an outpatient or under a general anaesthetic.
-Remember you can withdraw your consent for treatment at any time.
+Remember, you can withdraw your consent for treatment at any time.

 What will happen during my procedure?